Violence and video games: Public debate in US

+Within the second presidency of Donald Trump, Robert F. Kennedy, Jr., the Secretary of Health and Human Services, suggested that video games may lead to mass shootings among other reasons, in the wake of the Annunciation Catholic Church shooting in August 2025, and was ordering NIH to study the possible connection to gun violence.

 Nation factors

 Australia

 Video games are rated in Australia by the Australian Classification Board (ACB), run out of the federal Attorney-General's Department.
 ACB also oversees ratings on films and applies the same ratings system as to video games.
 Broadly, the ratings system is based on a number of factors including violence.
 The ACB can refuse to classify a film or game if they felt the content was beyond allowable guidelines for the strictest ratings.
-Titles refused classification by ACB are thus illegal to sell within Australia and assess fines fort those that attempted to import such games, while allowing titles with more mature ratings to be sold under regulated practices.
+Titles refused classification by ACB are thus illegal to sell within Australia and assess fines for those that attempted to import such games, while allowing titles with more mature ratings to be sold under regulated practices.
 Prior to 2011, video games could only qualify up to a "MA15+" rating, and not the next highest tier of "R18+" which were allowed for film.
 Several high-profile games thus were banned in Australia.
 The ACB agreed to allow video games to have R18+ ratings in 2011, and some of these games that were previously banned were subsequently allowed under R18+.